AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Policy implementation: Administrators can create and implement policies governing USB usage across the organization.
 These policies may include restrictions on certain types of USB devices, time-based access controls, or compliance requirements.

 4. Data Loss Prevention (DLP): Some USB blocking software includes DLP features to prevent sensitive data from being copied to unauthorized USB devices.
-This may involve content inspection, encryption, or blocking specific file types from being transferred via USB.
+This may involve content inspection, encryption, or preventing specific file types from transferring via USB.

 5. Remote management: The ability to manage USB device policies and monitor activities remotely across multiple computers or endpoints is a common feature of USB blocking software.